influxdata/docs-v2/content/enterprise_influxdb/v1/features/_index.md

 to provide fault tolerance, availability, and horizontal scalability of the database.

-While many InfluxDB Enterprise features are available when run with a single meta node and a single data node, this configuration does not take advantage of the clustering capablity or ensure high availablity.
+While many InfluxDB Enterprise features are available when run with a single meta node and a single data node, this configuration does not take advantage of the clustering capability or ensure high availability.

 Nodes can be added to an existing cluster to improve database performance for querying and writing data.
-Certain configurations (e.g., 3 meta and 2 data node) provide high-availability assurances while making certain tradeoffs in query peformance when compared to a single node.
+Certain configurations (e.g., 3 meta and 2 data node) provide high-availability assurances while making certain tradeoffs in query performance when compared to a single node.

 Further increasing the number of nodes can improve performance in both respects.
 For example, a cluster with 4 data nodes and a [replication factor](https://docs.influxdata.com/enterprise_influxdb/v1/concepts/glossary/#replication-factor)